allegro/mesos-executor/README.md

 3. Wait `KillPolicyGracePeriod` (can be overridden with Task Kill Policy Grace Period).
 4. Sent SIGKILL to process tree.

+Executor can be configured to exclude certain processes from SIGTERM signal.
+Provide process names to exclude in `ALLEGRO_EXECUTOR_SIGTERM_EXCLUDE_PROCESSES` environment variable as a comma-separated string.

 ## Log scraping

 By default executor forwards service stdout/stderr to its own standard streams.